Darcy Lever (author)

 Darcy Lever (c.
-1759 – 1839) was a nineteenth-century British author and expert in seamanship, most well known for his work The Young Sea Officer's Sheet Anchor: Or a Key to the Leading of Rigging and to Practical Seamanship.
+1759 – 1839) was a nineteenth-century British writer and expert in seamanship, most well known for his work The Young Sea Officer's Sheet Anchor: Or a Key to the Leading of Rigging and to Practical Seamanship.
 The book, first published in 1808 with a second edition in 1819, became the standard authority on traditional rigging and seamanship throughout the century.